Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to test the efficacy of an online self-help program, Triple P Online, in a sample of parents of preschoolers with ADHD symptoms.
-Participants were randomly assigned to the intervention group (n=27) or the delayed intervention group (n=26).
+The purpose of the study was to test the efficacy of an online self-help program, Triple P Online, in a sample of parents of preschoolers with ADHD symptoms.
+Participants were randomly assigned to the intervention group or the delayed intervention group.
 Measures utilized include the Werry–Weiss–Peters (WWP) Activity Rating Scale, the Parental Account of Child Symptoms (PACS), the Adult ADHD Self-Report Scale (ASRS), the Conners Early Childhood Behavior (Conners EC-BEH) Scale, the Child Behavior Scale (CBS), the Strengths and Difficulties Questionnaire (SDQ), the Parenting Scale (PS), the Authoritative Parenting Scale of the Parenting Styles and Dimensions Questionnaire (PSDQ), Depression Anxiety Stress Scales (DASS-21), the Parenting Sense of Competence (PSOC), and the Client Satisfaction Questionnaire (CSQ).
-Results indicate significant postintervention improvements in mother-rated child hyperactivity/inattention, restlessness/impulsivity, defiance/aggression, social functioning, and teacher-rated prosocial behavior, as well as significant improvements in maternal over-reactivity, verbosity, laxness, positive parenting, parenting satisfaction, self-efficacy, stress, and depression.
+Results indicate that there were significant postintervention improvements in mother-rated child hyperactivity/inattention, restlessness/impulsivity, defiance/aggression, social functioning, and teacher-rated prosocial behavior, as well as significant improvements in maternal over-reactivity, verbosity, laxness, positive parenting, parenting satisfaction, self-efficacy, stress, and depression.
 At 6-month follow-up, effects were maintained for maternal over-reactivity and verbosity, parenting satisfaction and self-efficacy, and parental stress and depression.
-Limitations include small sample size; more diverse sample may have provided greater power to detect long-term condition effects for child ADHD symptoms and to generalize findings to families from different ethnic and SES backgrounds; all teacher data were missing at the final assessment; parenting measures were based on maternal reports; the design of this study raises the possibility that parents in the delayed intervention condition may have anticipated change due to upcoming therapy; and length of follow-up.
+Limitations include small sample size, a more diverse sample may have provided greater power to detect long-term condition effects for child ADHD symptoms and to generalize findings to families from different ethnic and SES backgrounds, some teacher data were missing at the final assessment, parenting measures were based on maternal reports, the design of the study raises the possibility that parents in the delayed intervention condition may have anticipated change due to upcoming therapy, high attrition rate, and length of follow-up.

 Length of controlled postintervention follow-up: 6 months.